jbequ5/SAGE-Enigma-Subnet/README.md

 ### Maximum Heterogeneity Principle – The Core Scaling Strategy

-**This is the hidden engine that makes the system win on problems that have zero obvious solutions.**
+**This is the hidden engine that makes the system win on problems with no obvious solutions.**

-The **Principle of Maximum Heterogeneity** is now a first-class thesis pillar of the Enigma Machine.
+The **Principle of Maximum Heterogeneity** is now a first-class thesis pillar.
 Every major decision point is deliberately diversified across five axes:

-- **Agent diversity** — different sub-Arbos reasoning styles and roles
-- **Hypothesis diversity** — multiple competing explanations per subtask
-- **Tool-path diversity** — parallel ToolHunter / ModelHunter / PaperHunter / ReadyAI-DataHunter routes
-- **Interaction-graph diversity** — varied message-bus and dependency patterns
-- **Compute-substrate diversity** — local GPU, Chutes, custom endpoints, Quasar long-context
+- Agent diversity
+- Hypothesis diversity
+- Tool-path diversity
+- Interaction-graph diversity
+- Compute-substrate diversity

 **Why this strategy wins:**

-Hard sponsor challenges have no single “correct” path.
-Traditional swarms quickly collapse into mode-collapse or local optima.
-Heterogeneity forces the miner to explore the **full solution space** while the verifier-first gate (ValidationOracle + symbolic 0-1 checks) ensures only high-fidelity paths survive.
+Hard challenges have no single “correct” path.
+Traditional swarms collapse into mode-collapse or local optima.
+Heterogeneity forces the miner to explore the **full solution space** while the verifier-first gate ensures only high-fidelity paths survive.

-- Heterogeneity scoring is computed on every Grail extraction and re_adapt.
-- Adaptive EMA weights (slow, gradual tuning with meta_velocity) automatically reinforce the axes that actually move ValidationOracle scores.
-- Stale-regime detection (z-score + prolonged-low logic) intelligently triggers **Deep Replan** (`_generate_new_avenue_plan`) when progress plateaus — generating an entirely new strategic avenue while preserving all prior Grail knowledge.
+Heterogeneity scoring runs on every Grail extraction and re_adapt.
+Adaptive EMA weights automatically reinforce the axes that actually move ValidationOracle scores.
+Stale-regime detection (z-score + prolonged-low) triggers **Deep Replan** when progress plateaus — generating an entirely new strategic avenue while preserving all prior Grail knowledge.

-- A heterogeneity bonus is baked into reinforcement signals and compression deltas, so the system learns over time to favor diverse trajectories.
+A heterogeneity bonus is baked into reinforcement signals and compression deltas, so the system learns to favor diverse trajectories over time.
+This is why the Enigma Machine scales on open-ended, high-difficulty problems while staying 100% verifier-gated, deterministic, and reproducible.

-The result is a miner that does not just get better at known patterns — it gets systematically better at **discovery** on open-ended, high-difficulty problems.
-This is the key reason the Enigma Machine scales under verifier-first constraints while staying 100% deterministic and reproducible.

 ### Bittensor Subnet Inspired Intelligence